 - Hoisin sauce.
 Hoisin sauce is sold in any grocery store in the Asian food aisle.
 If you don't have any Hoisin sauce, you can substitute it with Oyster sauce; however, you may need to add a little bit of sugar.

 - Rice vinegar.
 This gives the sauce a slightly sweet and sour taste.
-If you don't have any you can substitute with apple cider vinegar or white wine vinegar.
+If you don't have any, you can substitute it with apple cider vinegar or white wine vinegar.

 This sauce comes together in 5 minutes or less.
 All you need to do is add the hoisin sauce, peanut butter, water, and rice vinegar to a small bowl and whisk together until smooth.
 Pour sauce into a serving dish if you like, and add crushed peanuts on top.
 Voila!
 See, I told you it was easy!